Collecting ping results

 Pathping takes much longer to complete than running these two commands separately.

-Ping along with Traceroute are helpful tools to assist you in determining the cause of connection problems.
+Ping and traceroute are helpful tools for determining the cause of connection problems.
 If these tools fail, comparing results between your site and a reliable site (such as Google) can be extremely valuable in determining whether the problem is your computer, your ISP, or your site.

-The procedure is slightly different for Apple Mac OSX and Linux: namely, these operating systems continue to ping until you tell it to stop.
-Instead, use the following command which tells it to ping only ten times:
+The procedure is slightly different in macOS and Linux environments: namely, these operating systems continue to ping until you tell it to stop.

 See also